xeonneon/functionary/functionary/README.md

 # Starting from the root of the functionary repo
 cd docker/
 docker compose up -d

+# To initialize the database with the migrations and initial users/teams/environments
+docker exec functionary-django ./init.sh
 ```

 Authentication to these services within Functionary is not yet configurable.
 By